 Facebook has 1.65 billion monthly users and has become the top video platform.
 With video gaining increasing popularity across social media, mixing up your content marketing strategy with some video is a good idea.

 If you’re not getting the social media traction you expected, a giveaway or freebie like an ebook can make the difference.
 If you’re an insurance company, it might be hard to make your website look or feel exciting.
 But a free ebook with information on what to ask an insurance adjuster, or how to compare insurance premiums is necessary information that could set your business apart as one who cares about its customers.
+Also, there are numerous landing page examples that can squeeze maximum out of your website.

 Interactive content is another way to make your content more dynamic.
 Responsive charts, quizzes, or an interactive generator are fun and interesting for your customers and clients.
 They can also provide data on your readers, customers, and clients, which you can use to improve your content.